Rangers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Gray takes the mound for the Texas Rangers on Friday against LaMonte Wade Jr and the San Francisco Giants.
-First pitch is at 10:15 PM ET at Oracle Park.
+The San Francisco Giants and Wilmer Flores head into the second of a three-game series against Adolis Garcia and the Texas Rangers on Saturday at Oracle Park.

-The Rangers are listed as -115 moneyline favorites for this matchup against the Giants (-105).
-The over/under for the matchup is set at 8.5 runs.
+The Giants are listed as -120 moneyline favorites for this matchup with the Rangers (+100).
+The total is 8 runs for the contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.